jonatasrossetto/basic_authentication_nodejs/README.md

 - OK server implements an app page end point with the cookie testing policy
 - OK client remove javascript code from the login html file
 - +/- server/client refactor the authentication endpoint using specific methods
-- server looks for user login data in a database
+- OK server looks for user login data in a database
+- server validates cookie user data connecting with the DB
 - OK server/client implements a sign on page and link it to a server database
 - server implement a log for all authentication events
 - use typescript